ASH: Archaic Sealed Heat: Development

-Mistwalker founder Hironobu Sakaguchi was very fond of the tactical role-playing genre and had wanted to develop one himself.
-While had had created design concepts for them, such as Final Fantasy Tactics while working at Square, he had never been directly involved.
+Mistwalker founder Hironobu Sakaguchi was fond of the tactical role-playing genre and had wanted to develop one himself.
+While he had created design concepts for them, such as Final Fantasy Tactics while working at Square, he had never been directly involved.
 He used ASH to express genre ideas he had been storing for twenty years by that point.
 The game was in its concept stages during early 2005, with production lasting approximately two years.
 It was one of three projects being created by Sakaguchi and Mistwalker at the time alongside Blue Dragon and Lost Odyssey.
 The game was co-developed with Racjin, who would later work with Square Enix on remakes of early SaGa titles.
 Sakaguchi acted as the game's executive producer, writer and designer.
 Mistwalker vice president Kensuke Tanaka acted as the producer.
 It was co-directed by Yoshimori Aisaka and Shigeru Maekawa.

-Sakaguchi was attracted to the DS as it felt like a PDA-style device he used to play games during flights between Hawaii and Japan, and he was fascinated by the idea of creating a world conveyed using two screens.
+Sakaguchi was attracted to the DS, as it felt like a PDA-style device he used to play games during flights between Hawaii and Japan, and he was fascinated by the idea of creating a world conveyed using two screens.
 This wish led to battle information and action being equally divided between the top and bottom screens rather than one being subordinate to the other.
-He created an early prototype build which proved more successful than he expected.
+He created an early prototype build which proved to be more successful than he expected.
 For the gameplay, he wanted to pay homage to early influences on his liking for the genre, including Fire Emblem and Famicom Wars alongside Tactics, but make the gameplay stand out.
 The gameplay design drew inspiration from the Daisenryaku series.
 Sakaguchi's wish was to create a hybrid system between tactical RPGs and traditional RPGs.
 Game balance was an important factor for him, as he wanted the title to be approachable for genre newcomers, leading to some unspecified design changes and a careful incorporation of tutorials to explain its battle system.